JEsneiderStorage/JEsneiderStorage/README.md

 ### About me 😀

 I'm from Colombia and I'm 18 years old.
 I'm someone who likes to learn new things every day, I considerer knowledge as the pillar of all things, it helps me to advance on a personal and professional level.
-I like a lot this world of software development because it's here where it's possible to create new digital realities; which are intangible but produce great productiv impacts; it's here where you can customize a new world.
-I started to be interested in software development since I was child, when I played videogames or when I ised digital platforms, coming to the conclusion that I can also contribute to this amazing world.
+I like a lot this world of software development because it's here where it's possible to create new digital realities; which are intangible but produce great productive impacts; it's here where you can customize a new world.
+I started to be interested in software development since I was child, when I played videogames or when I used digital platforms, coming to the conclusion that I can also contribute to this amazing world.

 ### About my studies 📚